West Metro Fire Rescue (WMFR) is a full service, all hazard fire and rescue agency.

 In April of 2016, Wheat Ridge Fire merged with West Metro.

-West Metro Fire Rescue is a special district government agency, providing service to more than 280,000 residents in several cities and towns and two Colorado counties.
+West Metro Fire Rescue is a special district government agency, providing service to nearly 300,000 residents in several cities and towns and two Colorado counties.

 Our district spans more than 108 square miles.